-Stationed before the only onyx headstone in the cemetery; stood a thin woman.
-Her hair was as black as night, hanging rod straight down to her mid back.
+Stationed before the only onyx headstone in the cemetery; stood a thin yet tall woman.
+Her hair was as black as night, hanging ram-rod straight down to her mid back.
 Her features were hidden beneath her bangs as she hung her head forward; staring silently at the stone.
 She wasn't even sure why she came, or what she had wanted to say; everything just froze up the moment she laid her eyes upon the marble.
 Her Uncle Siri had told her it wouldn't be so hard to find, being the only black colored stone in the graveyard.
 No real emotion could find its place within the turmoil that raged inside her.
-It wasn't fair, yet it was; because the man who lay below her feet she had never known.
+It wasn't fair, yet in all reality it was.
+The man who lay under the ground before her was a man she never got to know, so she has nothing to base off of what might be missing.

 "It's so…strange that I stand here before you.
 A complete stranger who shares your blood… I wonder how you would have felt if you had known me.
 I wonder how I would be feeling if I had known you before you died."